rafle0/serving-practice/README.md

 curl -X POST -d@./jsons/serving-image-5.json -H "Content-Type: application/json" https://flask-wyrca.run.goorm.io/test
 ```

-If you want to do some details like training, making json from images.. please look or run ipynb files.
+If you want to do some details like training, making json from images by yourself.. please look or run ipynb files.

 ## Folders and Files